Kvjong/A2Group8/burningglassdata.md

 However, each of our group members also has a unique subset skill that is suitable and curated for their role more specifically.
 They are:
 </p>

+- Presentation Skills
+<p>Samuel Jones – A unique set of subset skills required for the ideal job.
+This is very important because presentation in terms of powerpoint slides, dress code and grooming will set an impression, including an impression of the work.
+Even the way Samuel codes will need to have a proper structured coding that makes much more readable and not look like spaghetti style coding.
+So presentation skills for Samuel is a must.</p>

+- Multi-Tasking
+<p>Jacob Smith – The role of Information systems analyst may need to wear a different hat here and there, by the project being analysed.
+There may be multiple projects happening at the same time and applying efficiency by using a suite of applications for tracking, analysing, estimate, costing, resources and much more indeed does require multitasking and delegation.
+An example of  requiring the knowledge of lean six sigma is a testament to the importance of multitasking.</p>

+-